FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 https://user-images.githubusercontent.com/6238480/199162105-ea45ee94-2799-4988-a56f-2ff5445e0cc6.mp4

-1. When does it what it is supposed to do?
+_When does it what it is supposed to do?_
 In a more controlled environment, a room with white walls for instance, the image detection works much better.

-1. When does it fail?
+_When does it fail?_
 When a room is filled with other darker colored items such as carpet or painted walls, the image detection may classify those to be shaded regions.

-1. When it fails, why does it fail?
+_When it fails, why does it fail?_
 The model needs to be further trained to detect shades, rather than the simple differentiation of light exposures.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+_Based on the behavior you have seen, what other scenarios could cause problems?_
 Weather can affect the product as well i.e. cloudy day will reduce overall brightness of the room and therefore requiring a more sensitive system to detect the differences.

 ### Further application

 To take it further, the contour detection with adjusted threshold can also be applied for shade recognition in potraits.
 For instance, a photographer may require a faster way to filter and select those portraits they took that do not have dark shadows.

-Example
+Example of using shade detection to facial image

 <img width="569" alt="Face contour" src="https://user-images.githubusercontent.com/6238480/199162454-e89d4667-ecf7-41f8-a06c-6daaf88e7683.png">